lchsk/blog/source/posts/how-to-set-up-googletest-library-from-source.md

 If you use cmake to build your program, you can use `pkg-config` to find correct compilation flags.

-First, in order to add support for `pkg-config` in cmake add the following in `CMakeLists.txt`:
+First, in order to add support for `pkg-config` in cmake, add the following in `CMakeLists.txt`:

 ```cmake
 find_package(PkgConfig)